gemserk/animation4j/README.md

 Otherwise, you can download the jars from the [downloads](https://github.com/gemserk/animation4j/downloads) section.

-There are different ways of using the framework, the next sections shows some of them.

 ### Example: Using the Transition API

 Start by creating a new transition: